McDonnell-Research-Lab/Planet-Four-HiRise-Machine-Learning/README.md

 # HiRISE-MachineLearning-Python
- Using deep neural networks to automatically find fans in HiRISE polar imagery
+ Using deep neural networks to automatically find fans in HiRISE polar imagery.

+ Code in association with manuscript: "A Neural Network's Search For Polar Spring-time Fans On Mars."

  It is recommended to run all cells in notebooks in this order: